OData/v3ProtocolDocument/OData Json Format.markdown

 Verbose Json is not the default OData format.
 To receive responses in Verbose Json, the client MUST explicitly ask for them.

-To request this format using <ref>$format</ref>, use the value "jsonverbose".
-To request this format using the <ref>Accepts header</ref>, use the MIME type "application/json;odata=verbose".
+To request this format using <ref>$format</ref>, use the value `jsonverbose`.
+To request this format using the <ref>Accept header</ref>, use the MIME type `application/json;odata=verbose`.

+## 3.1 Client/Server Format Compatibility and Versions ##

+Prior to version 3.0, Verbose Json format was simply the only OData Json format.
+In version 3.0 and later, <ref>Json Light</ref> is the default Json format.

+A request with Accept header `application/json` or with a $format value of `json` MUST be treated as a request for the server's default Json format.

+Therefore, such a request on a version 1.0 or 2.0 server, or if specified with a <ref>MaxDataServiceVersion header</ref> of 1.0 or 2.0 will result in Verbose Json.
+However, a request for default Json on a version 3.0 or higher server with a MaxDataServiceVersion of 3.0 or higher will result in <ref>Json Light</ref>

+Clients and servers SHOULD prefer the new <ref>Json Light</ref> format as long as they both support it.
+To maximize compatibility, clients MAY use one of the following sets of headers.

+If the client does not understand OData version 3.0:

+-- TODO: fix the formatting on these headers.

+`MaxDataServiceVersion: 2.0
+Accept: application/json`

+If the client understands OData version 3.0 but does not support Json Light:

+`MaxDataServiceVersion: 3.0
+Accept: application/json;odata=verbose`

+If the client fully supports OData version 3.0:

+`MaxDataServiceVersion: 3.0
+Accept: application/json;odata=light;q=1,application/json;odata=verbose;q=0.5`

+Optionally, Atom can be added as a further fallback in case the server supports neither Json format.

 # 4 Common Payload Format #